-This Milson’s Point walk is one of my favourite Sunday afternoon walks.
-It’s a nice relaxing stroll that only takes an hour but can take longer if you stop and sit to soak up the view.
+This Milson’s Point walk is a nice relaxing stroll that only takes an hour, longer if you stop, sit and soak up the views.

 Then you could: